Powerlearnproject/se-day1-assignment-ZebidahM/README.md

 Explain what software engineering is and discuss its importance in the technology industry.

-Software engineering is a branch of computer science that applies engineering principles to the development, construction, maintenance, and improvement of software systems.
+Software engineering is a branch of computer science that applies engineering principles the process of designing, developing, and maintaining software.
 It incorporates a structured, systematic, and disciplined approach to ensure that software is reliable, efficient, maintainable, and scalable.

 Importance of Software Engineering in the Technology Industry: